loujung/qa-manual-training/test_plan.md

 # Test Plan

 ## 1. Introduction
-This document describes the test plan for manual testing of a public web application.
+This document describes the test plan for manual testing of the Amazon web application.

 ## 2. Objective
-The objective of this testing is to verify that the main functionalities of the application work correctly and meet the expected requirements.
+The objective of this testing is to verify that the main functionalities of the Amazon website work correctly and provide a good user experience.

-## 3. Scope
-### In Scope
+##3-  In Scope
-- Functional testing
-- Smoke testing
-- Regression testing
+- Login and authentication
-- Exploratory testing
+- Product search
+- Product details page
+- Add to cart functionality
-- UI testing
+- UI validation

 ### Out of Scope
+- Payment processing
 - Performance testing
 - Security testing
 - Automation testing